akumina/Automation/README.md

 ```
 Package Version:
+For version 6.0: run files under 6.x
-For latest version (5.5): set packageVersion as empty (default) using parameter file or parameter option as -packageVersion "latest"
+For version 5.5: set packageVersion as empty (default) using parameter file or parameter option as -packageVersion "latest"
-For 5.0: set the package version as 5.0  using parameter file or parameter option as -packageVersion "5.0"
+For 5.0: set the package version as latest/ 5.0  using parameter file or parameter option as -packageVersion "5.0"
 ```